-So, here are the 8 best books for finance majors, written by top-notch finance professionals around the world.
-Based on user reviews, this list constitutes a set of books that a finance major from any university must read to become a wholesome package for the real world, as well as for his own career as a finance professional.
+So, here are the 8 best books for finance majors, written by top-notch finance professionals worldwide.
+Based on user reviews, this list constitutes a set of books that a finance major from any university must read to become a wholesome package for the real world and his career as a finance professional.

 Rich Dad Poor Dad